aim-msds-pt-2025b/4d26219ea4defec84ed3996428b7f84c9ee44945df7ad23de864a3ac802e75a6_RAGModel/README.md

 4. **Logging vs Print**: Proper logging provides better debugging and monitoring capabilities, especially when the pipeline isn't always idempotent.
 5. **Error Handling**: Explicit error handling makes the pipeline more robust
 6. **Pre-commit Hooks**: Automated quality checks prevent issues from reaching the repository and running the pytest would prevent you from submitting bad code.
-7. **Modular design**: Breaking things to module helps it easier to keep track of dependencies and avoid a really large monolithic structure codebase.
-Also helps with using LLMs in debugging and doing quick iterations.
+7. **Modular design**: Breaking things to modules helps it easier to keep track of dependencies and avoid a really large monolithic structure codebase.
+It allso helps with using LLMs in debugging and doing quick iterations as this makes the code fit within the context window.